 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had a register of patients that were carers.
-Written information was available to direct carers to the various avenues of support available to them.
+The practice had identified 201 patients as carers.
+The practice had a dedicated notice board in the waiting room for carer's which included information regarding local social activities and contact telephone numbers for carer's who required advice or emotional support.
+Written information was also available to direct carers to the various avenues of support available to them.